Welcome to Kyoto Village Homestay.

 How will your stay at her home be different from other places?
 First of all, she offer home-cooked meals using freshly picked organic vegetables and fruits.
 (All grown in her own garden!)
 Also, because of her professional background and experience, she can design an itinerary specially suited to your interests.
 You’ll be able to explore Kameoka, Kyoto, and other fascinating areas that may interest you, on your own or with her personal assistance.
 Finally, a traditional village experience in Kameoka provides a pleasing balance to the excitement of bustling Kyoto.

 Cancellation / Prepayment

-Cancellation and prepayment policies vary according to ryokan and our policies.
+- Cancellation and prepayment policies vary according to ryokan and us.

 Children and extra beds

 - Children (under 12 years old) not allowed

 - Free Parking.